Fenerbahçe S.K. (football): 2010s to present

-In mid-2024, Fenerbahçe appointed José Mourinho as head coach, signaling the club's ambition to reclaim domestic and European success.
-At the ceremony held on June 2, Mourinho embraced the challenge ahead of the new season, declaring, "This jersey is my skin”.
+In mid-2024, Fenerbahçe appointed José Mourinho as head coach, signalling the club's ambition to reclaim domestic and European success.
+At the ceremony held on 2 June, Mourinho embraced the challenge ahead of the new season, declaring that "This jersey is my skin".

 Mourinho's tenure began with a series of strong performances, with the team securing 16 wins in 27 matches across all competitions by early 2025.
 However, his time at the club has also been marked by controversy, most notably his outspoken criticism of refereeing standards in Turkish football, alleging bias in favor of rivals Galatasaray.
 Tensions peaked following Fenerbahçe's Turkish Cup quarter-final loss, when Mourinho was caught pinching the nose of Galatasaray coach Okan Buruk during a post-match scuffle, leading to a three-match ban.
-On 29 August 2025, Mourinho was sacked from his role as head coach, replaced by Domenico Tedesco.
+On 29 August 2025, Mourinho was sacked from his role as head coach; he was replaced by Domenico Tedesco.
 A month later, Sadettin Saran replaced Ali Koç as the president of the club.

+In 2026, Aziz Yıldırım succeeded Sadettin Saran, who won the Turkish Super Cup the previous year, while Ismail Kartal guided Fenerbahçe through the preliminary rounds to qualify for the 2026–27 UEFA Champions League after an 18-year absence.